Small Constitution of 1919

 The Small Constitution of 1919 was the first constitution of the Second Polish Republic.
 It was formally called the "Legislative Sejm's ordinance of 20 February 1919, entrusting Józef Piłsudski with the further execution of the office of Chief of State" (Polish: "Uchwała Sejmu Ustawodawczego z dnia 20 lutego 1919 r. w sprawie powierzenia Józefowi Piłsudskiemu dalszego sprawowania urzędu Naczelnika Państwa").
 The legislation was published as Dz.
 Pr.
 P.P.
 Nr 19, poz.
 226.

 Provisions

-The Small Constitution declared that Poland has a parliamentary system, although it didn't define Poland as a republic.
+The Small Constitution declared that Poland has a parliamentary system, although it did not define Poland as a republic.